 We have a detailed framework of policies and procedures in place across Capita, outlining our approach to human rights, health safety and the environment and community and charities.
-Our Ethical Code Statement, refreshed in 2017, sets out how we conduct business responsibly, encouraging us to work together, support our customers, deliver long term social and environmental value and be open, transparent and law-abiding.
 These policies are managed through our risk management framework ensuring that all operating countries and subsidiaries are compliant.

 Our functional heads of procurement, human resources, health, safety and environment, and risk and compliance ensure that we have programmes in place to embed ethical behaviours at the heart of everything we do.

 Working with our suppliers

 Consisting of over 31,000 suppliers, we recognise that Capita’s supply chain is critical to the company’s success; the agility, speed and value we need to be competitive are founded on equitable supplier relationships.

 We actively encourage supplier diversity and currently 60% of our supply base are classed as small and medium sized enterprises (SMEs).
 We monitor our payment terms and, on average, we pay SMEs within 20 days of invoice receipt (target: 30 days).
 The equivalent figure for non-SMEs is 32 days (target: 40 days).

 For larger suppliers who supply goods or services across Capita, a Preferred Supplier List is maintained to encourage the use of associated contractual terms where possible.
 Preferred Suppliers are also highlighted on Capita’s purchasing platform and employees are made aware that no further tendering is required if a Preferred Supplier is selected.
 The Group Procurement team is responsible for maintaining awareness of Preferred Supplier relationships across the business.